At a Glance

 - Other info: Join a supportive team and create lasting memories with young people.

-At Aspris, we believe that all young people deserve the best chance to grow, develop and receive support that prepares them for a bright future.
-Our Residential Support Workers are crucial in helping us to achieve our vision.
+At Aspris, we believe that all young people deserve the best chance to grow, develop, and receive support that prepares them for a bright future.
+Our Residential Support Workers are crucial in helping us achieve this vision.

 What The Role Looks Like

-As a Residential Support Worker, you’ll provide emotional support to our young people and help with day-to-day activities such as getting washed, dressed and out to school.
-If you are working a shift during the weekend, you will barely be on-site at the home because the fun is elsewhere – think theme parks, bowling alleys, cinemas and zoos.
-You’ll have so much fun that you’ll almost forget you’re at work.
+As a Residential Support Worker, you’ll provide emotional support to our young people and help with day‑to‑day activities such as washing, dressing, and attending school.
+If you are working a weekend shift, you will be on‑site only for certain activities, allowing time for group outings such as theme parks, cinemas, or zoos.
+You’ll enjoy a lively work environment while still maintaining focus on the young people’s needs.

 Who We\’re Looking For

-We’re looking for compassionate, friendly and genuinely caring individuals who want to give our young people the best possible chance to succeed.
+We’re seeking compassionate, friendly and genuinely caring individuals who want to give our young people the best chance to succeed.

 - Thrives as part of a team